Jenners: Architecture

 In 1903, the store was extended northwards towards Rose Street by Beattie's partner, Andrew Robb Scott, in a style matching Beattie's original design.
 A further extension was added to the west along Princes Street by Tarbolton & Ochterlony in 1955.
 The Jenners building is especially noted for its grand saloon hall, with consoled wooden galleries rising three storeys with an elaborate strapwork timber stair, and topped with a glass and queen-post timber roof.
 Each winter, a large Christmas tree erected in the grand hall became a popular annual visitor attraction.

-In 1970s, the Jenners store was designated a category A listed building by the Royal Commission on the Ancient and Historical Monuments of Scotland.
+The Jenners store was designated a category A listed building in 1970.